magento/devdocs/src/_includes/cloud/enable-ssh.md

 The SSH keys require the following:

 -  Set up SSH keys as the [Magento file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
--  Create the keys using the email address used for the GitHub account.
+-  Create the keys using the GitHub account email address.

 For more information on SSH keys, see the following: